First Service

 PRAYER OF THE CHURCH

-Pastor: Redeemed in the Lord, we go to our God with our thanks, praise, and petitions, in the name of the Father and of the Son and of the Holy Spirit.
+Pastor: As those delivered to the kingdom of our Lord Jesus Christ, let us confidently approach His throne of grace with our prayers and intercessions, in the name of the Father and of the Son and of the Holy Spirit.

 People: Amen.

-People: Hear us and be near us, O Lord.
+People: love us and lead us, O King.

-People: Hear us and be near us, O Lord.
+People: touch us and teach us, O King.

-People: Hear us and be near us, O Lord.
+People: hear us and heal us, O King.

-People: Hear us and be near us, O Lord.
+People: prepare us and protect us, O King.

-People: Hear us and be near us, O Lord.
+People: defend us and direct us, O King.

 People: Amen.